 For Collaborative Proposals Only: Each collaborating institution must submit an identical common narrative.
+Collaborative proposals will necessarily be longer than single-institution proposals.
 The common narrative must identify which tasks and activities will be performed by which of the collaborating institutions in every budget period of the proposed project.
-The budget and the budget justification-which are unique to each collaborating institution-may refer to parts of the common narrative to further identify each collaborating institution's activities in the joint project.
+The budget and the budget justification which are unique to each collaborating institution-may refer to parts of the common narrative to further identify each collaborating institution's activities in the joint project.
 There should be no ambiguity about each institution's role and participation in the collaborative group.